Address: Barbaros Blv. No:159 Gunaydin Apt. Gayrettepe,

 IS IT CONVENIENT TO USE PERSONAL MOBILE PHONES?

-The 3 main GSM operators in Turkey are Turkcell, Avea and Vodafone and all GSM operators have roaming agreements with international operators, but remember to check with your provider regarding the actual roaming costs.
+The 3 main GSM operators in Turkiye are Turkcell, Avea and Vodafone and all GSM operators have roaming agreements with international operators, but remember to check with your provider regarding the actual roaming costs.

 If you intend to stay longer and expect to be making a significant number of calls, you may consider purchasing a local prepaid line to use during your stay.
 These can be purchased form one of the many mobile phone shops and "topped up" as required by purchasing credits (Kontor Cards) from newspaper booths, grocery stores and many other outlets, you could make a significant saving.

-IS IT SAFE TO DRIVE IN TURKEY?
+IS IT SAFE TO DRIVE IN TURKIYE?

 As in the most of the Mediterranean countries, Turkish drivers may appear to drive somewhat "unpredictable".
 Turkish Roads and Highways are generally in good repair but some coastal or mountain roads can be a little narrow and winding.
 An international driver's license is also recommended

-Turkey has an abundance of Natural Springs and water sources and the sanitation standards are quite good.
+Turkiye has an abundance of Natural Springs and water sources and the sanitation standards are quite good.
 As a "general rule" tap water is suitable for bathing and regular tasks such as brushing teeth etc. However, it is recommended that visitors drink bottled water (there is a good selection and it is cheap) in general and with meals, as is customary in most Mediterranean countries.

-WHAT IS FOOD LIKE IN TURKEY?
+WHAT IS FOOD LIKE IN TURKIYE?

 ARE THERE ANY ALCOHOL CONSUMPTION RESTRICTIONS?

-The same alcohol restrictions apply in Turkey as in the rest of the Western world.
+The same alcohol restrictions apply in Turkiye as in the rest of the Western world.
 Wine bars, American bars, Beer bars and local taverns offer all kinds of alcohol - world famous brands as well as local ones, served any time during the day and night.
 The same applies in hotels, restaurants, night clubs and discotheques.

 IS THERE A CERTAIN DRESS CODE TO RESPECT?